jensbits/CF-GA-service/README.md

 2. init() the cfanalytics object.
 This can be done as an application variable.
 The pathToKeyFile = expandPath("/your-path-to-key-file/your-key-name.p12").
 Make sure this is non-browsable!

-3. Call the getProfile() method to get the profile ID for the tableId parameter in the getData() method.
+3. Call the getProfile() method to get the profile ID for the tableId parameter in the getData() and getRealTimeData() method.

 4. Call the getData() method to access data or the getRealTimeData() method for real time data.